DimasAkbarF/class-manager-guide/README.md

 License

-This project is licensed under the MIT License.
+> "This project is licensed under the MIT License.
-Feel free to use, modify, and share.
+Feel free to use, modify, and share."